Sensible Money Ranked One of Best Phoenix Financial Advisors

 Many people find their financial advisor from a friend.
 This might work out, but the best financial advisor for your neighbor or friend might not be the best financial advisor for you.
 Some financial advisors have particular areas of expertise.
 Be sure to interview advisors to find the best person for you.
 Below are questions you can ask to help figure out if a potential advisor is right for you.

-To find the best advisor in the Phoenix area, make sure you ask questions such as:
+To find the best financial advisor in the Phoenix area, or in any area, make sure you ask questions such as:

 - How are you compensated?